Shantnu-singh/LangGraph-Basic-to-Advance/L1_Introduction.md

 - refer to how easily you can moniter, debug and understand what you workflow is doing it runetime.
 - for this we use, LangSmith(Can't understand glue code)
 - very tight, bith LG and LS is connected

+## LangGraph Core Concepts
+- orchestration framework to create intelligent and, stateful and multi-step workflow

+1) LLM workflow: series of Taks for exection, that use LLM in sometask
+- Common workflows
+    - Promt Chaining (e.g: topic->outline->detail report)
+    - Routing, (use as Decision making, and then execute based on that )
+    - Pareallization (task ->subtask, and run subtask parallel), like youtube content Moderation
+    - Orchestrator (task-> multi parellel subtask), but each subtask work is not predefined
+    - Evaulater optimizer (have Generator LLM and Evaulater LLM, until Evaluter satstified), norally use to creative things

+2) Gragh, Node and Edge
+- each taks can ne a node (python fuction) and the whole workflow can be represted as graph
+- edges tell use, how node are connected (sequentail, parellel, branching and Loops)

+3) State
+- for LLM workflow we need some data throughout the execution,
+- State is Dict (key-values pair) that have all the data for LLM workflow and it pass through all the nodes
+- State is shared and mutubale for each Node

+4) Reducers
+- for workflow like chatbot mutubale states is bad things
+- Reducers define how a state will change by nodes
+- Each key can have it's own reducer

+5) LangGrapgh Execution Model
+- inpired from Google pregel
+- Step 1: Grapgh Deficntion
+    - state, Nodes and edges
+- Step 2:Complilation
+.compile(), check for structure of graph

+- step 3: Invocation
+- run the graph
+- send intital state to first Node

+- Step 4: Super step began
+- internmediate Nodes

+- step 4 : terminate
+- last node gets state, and things terminate